 5 compelling reasons to change your company name

 Deciding on your company's name can be an almost agonising process.
-You may well have spent weeks or even months writing endless lists of keywords; carrying out online research; running ideas past colleagues, friends and family; and weighing up the alternatives, before ultimately taking the plunge and choosing a name.
+You may spend weeks or even months writing endless lists of keywords; carrying out online research; running business name ideas past colleagues, friends and family; and weighing up the alternatives, before ultimately taking the plunge and choosing a name.

 Here are five compelling reasons why changing your company name might be seriously worth considering…

 Much like death and taxes, change in business is inevitable and unavoidable.
 This means it’s likely that the business you have today is a different beast to the one you first brought into the world.

 For example, you may have named your business with a specific market in mind, but your audience is now different.
 Or perhaps your company name described your main product or service, and it’s no longer the main thing you do (e.g. you named the product, not the company).
 Or maybe your business name features its geographical location or its sector, and now you want to spread your net further afield.
 Another common situation is that you used your own name for the company name, and now that you’re growing you realise it doesn’t make a lot of sense, and was never very 'brandable'.

 What you need moving forward is flexibility.
 The change your business has been through so far has taught you that you can’t predict the future.
 Your specific or descriptive name has painted you into a corner; now you need a name that will future-proof your business.

 2. You’re done with settling